Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 ### Minimizing DFA
 - Group your states into groups you know can be distinguished
+	- e.g set of states that accept and set of states that dont accept
+- Algorithm
+	- Lets try different string and see if we can distinguish

 ### Study Guide
 ![[Pasted image 20250929190113.png]]